1924 Atlantic hurricane season: Hurricane Eleven

 Early on November 5, a tropical storm formed in the southern Caribbean Sea, while located about 275 mi north-northwest of Panama City, Panama.
-The system moved northward with winds of minimal intensity, and it struck Clarendon Parish, Jamaica on November 7 with 40 mph sustained winds.
-Early on November 8, it left the northern coast of the island, and it strengthened prior to making landfall west of Santiago de Cuba on November 9.
-Later, the cyclone strengthened to a hurricane as it entered the Atlantic Ocean, and it turned northeast over the Turks and Caicos Islands on November 10.
+The system moved northward with winds of minimal intensity, and it struck Clarendon Parish, Jamaica, on November 7 with 40 mph sustained winds.
+Early on November 8, the storm re-emerged into the Caribbean from the island's north coast and strengthened prior to making landfall in Cuba west of Santiago de Cuba on November 9.
+Later, the cyclone strengthened to a hurricane as it entered the Atlantic and turned northeast over the Turks and Caicos Islands on November 10.
 The hurricane accelerated while heading away from the Turks and Caicos Islands on November 11.
 Shortly thereafter, it attained a peak intensity of 80 mph and maintained Category 1 status until November 13.
 The system passed east of Bermuda and weakened to a tropical storm on November 14.
 It quickly became extratropical and was last reported on November 15.